itsdanwu/docusaurus-testing/docs/pod-basics/03-pod-roles-membership.md

 ##### Defining roles and membership structures of pods.
 ---

-Two of the most important concepts of Orca Protocol are:
+Two of the most important concepts of Metropolis are:

-* **Pod Roles** - the permissions that can be assigned to EOAs and pods leveraging Orca Protocol.
+* **Pod Roles** - the permissions that can be assigned to EOAs and pods leveraging Metropolis.
-* **Admins** are the primary unique role that can be assigned to various actors within Orca Protocol.
+* **Admins** are the primary unique role that can be assigned to various actors within Metropolis.
 * **Pod Memberships** - the entities that can become members of pods and resulting relationships.

 ## Pod Roles
 ### Admins
 A **pod admin** is similar to a landlord in that they have executive power to change membership requirements and evict bad actors, but minimal power to control day-to-day actions.

-The pod that an Orca Protocol admin governs can be referred to as an **agent pod**.
+The pod that an Metropolis admin governs can be referred to as an **agent pod**.

 To summarize: